 Morphabond ER™ (morphine sulfate) extended-release tablets 60 mg are round, orange-colored, coated tablets ink-printed with IDT/M60 on one side; and plain on the other.
 They are supplied as opaque plastic bottles containing 100 tablets (NDC 65597-303-10).

-Morphabond ER™ (morphine sulfate) extended-release tablets 100 mg are round, blue-colored, coated tablets ink-printed with IDT/M100 on one side; and plain on the other.
+Morphabond ER™ (morphine sulfate) extended-release tablets 100 mg are round, gray-colored, coated tablets ink-printed with IDT/M100 on one side; and plain on the other.
 They are supplied as opaque plastic bottles containing 100 tablets (NDC 65597-304-10).

 Store at 25ºC (77ºF); excursions permitted between 15º-30ºC (59º-86ºF)[see USP Controlled Room Temperature].

 Dispense in a tight, light-resistant container.

 Patient Counseling Information